 Knowledge is Power

 Tapping into our conversations, our homes and most of our day-to-day tasks exposes Google to a much richer pool of data on how (and, in real time, exactly when) users really talk and interact with the physical world and other people around them.
-All this helps Google develop “a deeper profile of the customer” that can be used to improve the profitability of Google’s existing revenue streams – most notably Google AdWords and Google Shopping.
+All this helps Google develop “a deeper profile of the customer” that can be used to improve the profitability of Google’s existing revenue streams – most notably Google Ads and Google Shopping.

 One of the most obvious ways Google can take advantage of this data is by, potentially, solving the problem of user intent.

 Intent is a big, complicated problem but Amit Singhal (a Senior Software Engineer at Google) summed it up perfectly in a 2008 post for the Google blog:

 Search in the last decade has moved from give me what I said to give me what I want.